StetsonMathCS/tarot/docs/DevOps.md

 ### 2. Open a web browser and type “localhost:8888” into the URL field at the top
 ![alt text](https://github.com/StetsonMathCS/tarot/blob/master/docs/img/devops_02b.png "directory index")

 Note: you can only access this URL while your SSH session is open.
-Don’t mind any of the .php files or passports/ directory.
-They are for another project.

 ### 3. From there, you can click on gitstats/ or munin/ to see them
 ![alt text](https://github.com/StetsonMathCS/tarot/blob/master/docs/img/devops_03.png "Munin")
 ***